Gunman kills 8 co-workers at California rail yard; attacker also dead | Law-Order

 Multiple fire department, police and bomb squad vehicles were still parked outside the suspect's house, along a cul-de-sac in southeastern San Jose, hours after the shooting.
 An explosives-detecting robot sat in the street near the home while two bomb squad technicians entered the ranch-style house.
 Arson investigators along with agents of the FBI and U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives were also present.

-U.S. President Joe Biden's staff were monitoring the situation, the White House said.
+U.S. President Joe Biden was briefed on the shooting, and his staff continued to monitor the situation while keeping in close contact with local officials to offer any assistance needed, the White House said.
 "Our hearts go out to the victims and their families," White House spokeswoman Karine Jean-Pierre told reporters.

 ALSO READ